ssi-dk/bio_api/README.md

 Of course, some error scenarios are also possible.
 These will result in a response with a suitable HTTP status code and a message body containing just a "detail" field with details of the error.

-### GET requests
+### GET requests and responses
 To get the status and possibly the result of calculation you send its job_id in a GET request.
 This means that the client application must have somehow remembered this id when it was sent back to the client with the POST response.
-Without the job_id you cannot get any result back from Bio API.
+Without the job_id you cannot get a result back from Bio API.

-Per default, the GET request will result in a response which contains everything that is stored in the calculation object, including the full result.
+Per default, the GET request will result in a response which contains everything that is stored in the calculation object, which means:
+- All input parameters
+- All status/meta information (these fields are the same as in the POST response plus a 'finished_at' field if the calculation is finished)
+- The full result

 However, the GET request takes a 'level' parameter which defaults to 'full', and if this parameter is set to anything else than 'full' (for instance 'status'), the actual result will not be sent with the response.
-This is handy if you just want to check the status of a long-running job so as to avoid the request-response cycle to hang for at long time, possible leading to a timeout.
+This is handy if you just want to check the status of a long-running job so as to avoid the request-response cycle to hang for at long time, possibly leading to a timeout.

 # Nearest Neighbors, distance matrices, and trees
 This functionality implements generating trees in Newick file format from cgMLST allele profiles.
 The allele profiles must exist in a MongoDB database in a certain field (possibly a nested field) on the sequence documents.

-The typical workflow is here that you start by defining af group of sequences that you want to look at using Nearest Neigbors.
-Then, with the mongo ids of those seuqences as input, you first generate a distance matrix (which is an intermediate result that is stored separately), and then you generate a tree from that distance matrix, choosing a particular tree-generation method.
+The typical workflow is here that you start by defining af group of sequences that you want to look at using Nearest Neighbors.
+Then, with the mongo ids of those sequences as input, you first generate a distance matrix (which is an intermediate result that is stored separately), and then you generate a tree from that distance matrix, choosing a particular tree-generation method.

 ## Nearest neighbors
 Nearest neighbors is a comparison algorithm that compares the allele profile of one sequence with a (typically large) set of other allele profiles.
 It counts the number of allelic differences between the profiles.
 If a certain profile has a difference count that is smaller than a cutoff value the profiles' mongo ID is reported back to the client.